Skip to main content

 A viewing is a gathering, usually before the funeral, where mourners can see the body, often in an open casket, to pay respects and say goodbye.
 It may involve embalming or refrigeration to prepare and preserve the body for the occasion.

-A viewing is often more informal than the funeral itself and may run for set hours.
-The casket may be open or closed depending on the family's wishes and the condition of the body.
+A viewing is often more informal than the funeral itself and may run for set hours, sometimes spanning a visitation where friends and family offer condolences.
+The casket may be open or closed depending on the family's wishes, religious custom, and the condition of the body.
+When the body is present in an open casket, a viewing and a visitation overlap.

 See also